arthurbnu/dev-lab/README.md

 # WiQuizz

 ## Game generator based on nuxt content and sparql - wikidata
+Forked from nuxt template [Zooper](https://github.com/fayazara/zooper)

 - Create a new game with just one md file
-- Use an existing quizz template (drag, swap, multiple choice question)
+- Use an existing responsive quizz template (drag, swap, multichoice question)
-- Get inspired by the existing responsive quizz templates and sparql queries..
+- Get inspired by the existing templates and sparql queries..
 - Add your own game template using the vuejs logic
 - See and play with the examples online : [WiQuizz](https://dev-lab-one.vercel.app/)